virelay/virelay/docs/source/getting-started/index.rst

 Getting Started
 ================

-Are you new to ViRelAy?
-Here you can find instructions on how to get started with ViRelAy, from how to install it on your system, to key concepts, and how to navigate the UI.
-If you want to get going fast and do not want to create a project first, you can read the :doc:`example-project` article, which guides you through the creation of a randomly generated test project that you can use to familiarize yourself with the ViRelAy user interface.
+Welcome to ViRelAy!
+In this section, we'll guide you through the process of getting started, covering installation, key concepts, and UI navigation.
+Read our :doc:`installation` guide for instructions on how to install ViRelAy on your system.
+Check out our :doc:`basic-usage` guide for an overview of key concepts and UI navigation.
+If you want a quick start, read our :doc:`example-project` guide, which guides you through the creation of a test project with randomly generated data.
+You can use the test project to familiarize yourself with the ViRelAy user interface.

 .. toctree::
     :maxdepth: 2